Code-Institute-Submissions/ClickBox/README1.md

 # ClickBox

-What this website is an interactive speaker.
-I came up with this idea because i thought, speakers used to be things u pysicly interact with (screen/buttons/etc..)
+The website was designed to be an interactive speaker.
+The idea of the design was created throught a thought process which stated; speakers used to be interactive objects that needed physical inetraction in order to change setting.
+This means, buttons (pause/start, next/previous, choose a song, etc.) However, nowadays, speakers are just objects that can be fully controlled by a device connected to it.
+This means there is no longer any physical interaction with speakers other than the on/off switch.
+Building something that is able to fully function through the physical touch is something I enjoy doing, as I see meaning in it.
+This is why I wanted to make my own User Interface (UI).
-However now speakers are just a thing you connect your phone with and use through there.
-I love building somthing that functions like an engine/legos/buildings. this was why i wanted to make my own User Interface.
-I wanted to show that a website alway have to give the user information or anything.
-At times like this we all live at 1000KPH sometimes it okay just to sit back and mess around with somthing with no real end goal.
-Plus what better time to make a pointless thing to pass the time then during this lockdown right??
-To come up with this project I combined two things I like, Music and Minamalistic designs.
-I spend a lot of time listening to music because it is quite important to me and when i was younger I always enjoyed interactive websites that are just made for no point but to satisfy the user with visuals and satisfying clicks.
+I wanted to show that a user doesn't need to gain knowledge from a website.
+I wanted to show that a website could simply be for enjoyment and entertainment.
+At current times, we all live at 1000KPH, and sometimes it is okay just to sit back, relax, and mess around with something with no real end goal.
+This point in time, where everyone is to stay at home, and do nothing all day is a great time so create a website that allows people to relax and have fun.

+In order to come up with this idea, two things were combined, my love for music and minimalistic designs.
+I spend a lot of time listening to music as it is very important to me, as well as when I was younger I always enjoyed interactive websites that are made to satisfy the user with visuals and satisfying clicks.
 This project/website could be used for someone who just wants a background on their laptop while they play music or just for someone to mess around with.

 ## UX